ClearMeasure/AliaSQL/README.md

 Read the blog posts [here](http://sharpcoders.org/post/Introducing-AliaSQL) and [here](http://jeffreypalermo.com/blog/aliasql-the-new-name-in-automated-database-change-management/).

-There is also a C# runner that is currently in beta.
+There is also a C# runner as of version 1.4.
 Read about it here https://github.com/ClearMeasure/AliaSQL/wiki/C%23-runner

 Where can I get it?
 --------------------------------